sharif291/sharif291/README.md

 ![banner](https://github.com/sharif291/sharif291/blob/main/fiv_up_profile_stat.png)

 I am a Bangladesh based Full-Stack Software Developer with 3+ years of industry experience.
-My journey started with Python but I have since worked with a wide variety of technologies and then continued working on Javascript.
+I have started my professional career as Javascript web developer.
+Since then i have started exploring multiple languages and frameworks.
-I've gained significant experience with JavaScript, HTML5, CSS and MySQL, MongoDB.
-As well as these technologies, I've also built and deployed projects and gained experience with React and Next.
+I've gained significant experience with Typescript, JavaScript, HTML5, CSS and MySQL, MongoDB, ReactJS, NextJS and ExpressJS.
+Also I have experience in Discord bot development, MS Office and Adobe plugin developemnt, Pinescript Development for create Trading Indicators and Strategies.

 I'm really passionate about upskilling and connecting with others in the Tech community.
 ## (Please ignore this image, as a professional mostly using gitlab and bitbucket. still i have a good contribution in Github but don't know why stat is showing only this.)